LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The Depression (EEG: Depression rest) dataset is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds003478/versions/1.1.0}} from the paper~\cite{cavanagh2019multiple,cavanagh2021eeg}.
+\paragraph{Depression.} The Depression (EEG: Depression rest) dataset is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds003478/versions/1.1.0}} from the paper~\cite{cavanagh2019multiple,cavanagh2021eeg}.
 It contains data from 122 college-age subjects with healthy and different degrees of depression.
 The EEG data are recorded in a resting state, with instructions for eyes open and eyes closed, triggering one-minute spans of either open or closed eyes.
 Each subject's depression level is labeled based on their score on the Beck Depression Inventory (BDI).
 The raw data sampling frequency is 500Hz.
-We perform secondary preprocessing to match the pipeline of our method.
+We use the same unified preprocessing pipeline described before.